 A typical one-day workshop will consist of the first three of these modules, plus two other modules of your choice.
 We run a pre-course survey to identify participants’ interests, and customise the course.

 The only prerequisite for the browser workshop is general knowledge of molecular biology and genomics and a familiarity with web browsers.

-- Computer room with a PC (or Mac) for each participant – 30 is the maximum number of participants
+- Computer room with a computer for each participant – 30 is the maximum number of participants

-- Each computer should have a (reasonably fast) internet connection and an internet browser installed (preferably Chrome or FireFox, although Internet Explorer will also work)
+- Each computer should have a (reasonably fast) internet connection and an up-to-date internet browser installed (preferably Chrome or FireFox)

 Workshop in the Perl APIs